Lorriu/Learning/README.md

   <li>Week 3, was combining all the HTML, CSS and Javascript you have learnt to create a landing page.</li>
 </ul>
 <br>
-I then signed up for the SheCodes Plus Course.
+I then signed up for the SheCodes Plus "Web Development" Course.
 This is an 8 week course on Web development.
 <br>
 <ul>
   <li>Week 1, More advanced HTML & CSS.
 Split code into multiple files & zip.
 Wireframe.  </li>